Skip to main content

 • Nutrition Support

-• Staff one evening shift every 8 weekdays (3pm-7pm), every third weekend, and assigned holidays (1 major and 1 to 2 minor holidays)
+• Staff one evening shift approximately every other week (3pm-7pm), every third weekend, and assigned holidays (1 major and 1 to 2 minor holidays) [52 weeks]

-• Attend regularly scheduled meetings with the Director of Pharmacy and other preceptors
+• Attend Professional Development Session meetings with the Directors of Pharmacy and Pharmacy Leadership

 • Assist in precepting Doctor of Pharmacy students